Love’s Role in Our Lives and Practice

 Romantic Love, which begins with Romantic Attraction, has overtones of gallantry and courtship, which evidence the male’s ideal respect for the “purity” and “honor” of the female.
 Historically, the term romance originates with the medieval ideal of chivalry as set out in the literature of chivalric romance.

 Passionate Love does not always entail sexual involvement; and sexual involvement does not always include Romance.

-Here’s are the lyrics to classic song about romantic love:
+Here’s are the lyrics to a classic modern song about romantic love: